directvt/vtm/doc/settings.md

 `Specific`  | `LeftShift+RightShift` | A key combination with explicitly specified physical keys.
 `Scancodes` | `0x3B+0x3C`            | A key combination represented solely by scan codes of physical keys in hexadecimal format.

+Notes:
-Generic, literal and specific key sequences can be mixed in any order within a key chord list.
+- Generic, literal and specific key sequences can be mixed in any order within a key chord list.

-The required key combination sequence can be generated on the Info page, by clicking the label in the lower right corner of the vtm desktop.
+- The required key combination sequence can be generated on the Info page, by clicking the label in the lower right corner of the vtm desktop.
+- "Literal" key combinations automatically filter out keyboard shift modifiers such as Shift/AltGr/IsoLevel5Shift.

 #### Mouse events